Cloudbet | FortuneJack | Bitstarz | mbit | bitcasino.io | orca88.com | 1xbet | Betcoin.ag |

 But there are two stages to Litecoin.
 First, the network creates a reward by creating a new block.
 And then until the time limit of the next block is up, it splits the mining incentives.

-It’s not entirely clear what would happen to Litecoin if it were to take away mining, the process by which new blocks are formed.
+It’s not immediately clear what would happen to Litecoin if mining, the method by which new blocks are created, were to be taken away.

 “One of the most common pieces of advice to new users is to put your mining rigs to work,” Hayter said.